RetroDECK/ES-DE/USERGUIDE-DEV.md

 Under normal circumstances the scraper service will only return games for the platforms used for searching, but sometimes when it's not sure about the results it will also include games from other platforms.
 If this happens, these additional platform names will be displayed within square brackets after the game name in the result list.
 And if a game system is configured for multiple platforms, then the specific platform returned per result will always be displayed within square brackets.
 The exception for these two scenarios is if the multi-scraper is running in fully automatic mode as the additional platform information is then always omitted.
 Note that the additional platform information will not be included in the scraped game name, it's only used for clarification within the scraper result list.

+It's also possible to apply a filter for which games to scrape, which is very useful if for example continuing scraping a system that was previously not fully completed, or for re-scraping after new games have been added.
+This is accomplished using the _Scrape these games_ option on the main scraper menu.
+Possible values are _All games, Favorite games, No metadata, No game image, No game video_ or _Folders only_.

 By default, ES-DE will search using the metadata name of the game.
 If no name has previously been defined via scraping or via manually entering it using the metadata editor, the name used for searching will correspond to the physical filename minus all text inside either normal brackets `()` or square brackets `[]`.
 So for example the physical filename `Mygame (U) [v2].zip` will be stripped to simply `Mygame` when performing the scraper search.

 By disabling the option _Search using metadata name_, the physical filename will be used even if there is a scraped or manually entered name for the game.